andrearnoni/grand-recipe/README.md

 <h1 align="center">Grand Recipe</h1>

 Application that gathers world food and drink recipes.
-Designed for mobile.
+Designed in web mode but just for mobile layout.

 ## Demo